sidek/obsidian-zhongwen-reader/README.md

   ]
 }
 ```
+You can manually delete these files at any time.
+A future release will add the option to clean up these files from the Settings menu.
 # 🛠️ Usage
 - Hover over any Chinese word in edit or preview mode to view its meaning.
 - Use the command palette to save the word (and its surrounding sentence) to your vocab list.